How to Upload a Base64 String as a File to the Fastio API

 When implementing Base64 string uploads, developers often run into a few common issues.

 Another issue involves character encoding mismatches.
 Ensure your environment reads the initial file as strict binary bytes.
-If your script mistakenly reads an image using UTF-multiple text encoding, the underlying byte structure is destroyed before the Base64 conversion occurs.
+If your script mistakenly reads an image using UTF-8 text encoding, the underlying byte structure is destroyed before the Base64 conversion occurs.
 In Python, always use the rb (read binary) flag; in Node.js, omit the encoding parameter when calling fs.readFileSync().

 Frequently Asked Questions